ImpactDesigns/stedmandesigns.io/content/projects/tow-club/index.md

 #### Review images

-Users have the ability to view a gallery of pictures and remove any un-wanted images.
+Users have the ability to view a gallery of pictures and remove any unwanted images.

 ![Field camera review page](./tow-club-field-camera-2.jpg)